My Man Godfrey (1957 film)

 My Man Godfrey is a 1957 American CinemaScope comedy film starring June Allyson and David Niven.
 It was adapted by Peter Berneis, William Bowers and Everett Freeman, and directed by Henry Koster.
 The film is a color remake of Gregory La Cava's 1936 screwball comedy of the same name.
 Allyson played the role created by Carole Lombard in the original version, and Niven took on the role made famous by William Powell.
 Niven had played the role of Tommy Gray, Godfrey's former classmate, in a 1938 radio version.
+While the original film from 1936 did not have its copyright renewed and is in the public domain, this film's copyright was renewed.
+Both films are derivative works of the still copyrighted 1935 novel by Eric S. Hatch, 1101 Park Avenue.

 Plot

 The plot begins as a zany heiress uses and then takes pity on a man whom she believes to be homeless.
-She insists the man come home with her and gives him a job as the eccentric family's butler—much to the chagrin of her father, especially when it becomes clear the girl is falling in love with the fellow.
+She insists the man come home with her and gives him a job as the eccentric family's butler—much to the chagrin of her father, especially when it becomes clear the lady is falling head over heels in love with the fellow.
 The family's new butler, however, harbors a secret: he is actually as wealthy as and, in fact, more well-born than they are.